jwcha1030/CS416_GroupProject/README.md

 **Envrionment and Settings**
 >This project has been tested on running Chrome 86.0.4240.111 (Official Build) (64-bit) on various devices, including mobile devices. <br>
 >This project is also extensively built for Chrome Browser.
 Other browsers may behave diffrently in stylings. <br>
+>This project should work on Windows and Mac.
+The backend portion will also work on linux machines.